yaplas/webdriveerio/README.md

 ```

-The above code click a selection of items, and the selection was made by iterating over inputs and programatically decide wich has to be clicked depending on the weight of a number into the text of the label.
+The above code click a selection of items, iterating over inputs and programatically decide wich has to be clicked depending on the weight of a number into the text of the label.
 It could not be posible using css selectors only.

 The list of checkboxes is like this: